 Some users reported that installing the generic driver has helped.
 These drivers are offered by Microsoft in case there are no official drivers available.

 - Open device manager (devmgmt.msc)

-- Locate the printer, and right-click on it
+- Locate the printer or scanner, and right-click on it

 - Click on Update Driver from the menu, and choose to browse manually